-Evaluate the importance of managing aggregate demand to bring about a sustained reduction in the rate of unemployment in the UK economy.
+Evaluate the importance of managing aggregate demand (AD) to bring about a sustained reduction in the rate of unemployment in the UK economy.

-Therefore, in this case, it is important for the government to try and boost AD and increase the rate of economic growth.
+Therefore, in this case, it is important for the government to try and boost Aggregate Demand (AD) and increase the rate of economic growth.
 For example, the government could pursue expansionary fiscal policy; e.g – lower taxes and higher government spending.
 This will lead to an increase in AD and therefore, higher growth and jobs will be created reducing unemployment.

-Therefore AD is very important.
+AD is very important.
 However, there are many other types of unemployment which will not be reduced through demand management.

-- frictional unemployment (looking between jobs)
+- Frictional unemployment (looking between jobs)

 - Structural unemployment. – People without the right skills for the labour market

 - Geographical unemployment – a mismatch of skills throughout the country.

 - Real wage unemployment – caused by wages being above equilibrium levels.

 - disguised unemployment – when people are put on sickness benefits. (not counted in official JSA measure) See true level of unemployment in the UK

 - Voluntary unemployment – when benefits are too high they encourage people to remain on benefits rather than work.